What is the history of the Midwest Interstate Passenger Rail Commission (MIPRC)?

 The Midwest Interstate Passenger Rail Commission held its organizational meeting in January of 2001.

-Midwestern states are eligible to join the MIPRC.
-The MIPRC is a compact agreement, and the language of the compact must be passed into law in an eligible state before a state can become a participating member.
+Midwestern states are eligible to join Midwest Interstate Passenger Rail Compact.
+As a compact agreement, the language of the compact must be passed into law in an eligible state before a state can become a participating member.
 Four state leaders from each state are then appointed to the commission: two gubernatorial appointments (the governor or his/her designee, and member of the private sector) and a member from each legislative chamber.

-The majority of the eligible states – Indiana, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin – have joined the MIPRC and are active members.
+The majority of the eligible states – Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin – have joined MIPRC and are active members.

-To achieve the most effectiveness, the MIPRC hopes that the one remaining state – South Dakota – will join.
+To achieve the most effectiveness, MIPRC hopes that the three additional states that are eligible to join the compact – Iowa, Ohio and South Dakota – will join.
 MIPRC commissioners promote the whole region, but don’t have the same access in non-compact states as they do in those that have joined.

-The compact language specifies that the MIPRC must meet at least once a year.
-The next meeting of the commission is scheduled for June 14-15, 2011 in Washington, D.C.
+The compact language specifies that MIPRC must meet at least once a year.
+For information on meetings over the years, please visit our activities page.

 While the four appointed commissioners from each state are the primary attendees, and the only ones with the power to approve MIPRC policy, from the beginning the MIPRC has worked closely with allies from across the region and the nation.
 In fact, one of the primary purposes of the compact is to “coordinate interaction among Midwestern state officials, and among the public and private sector at all levels” (federal, state and local).
-Allies are always welcome at MIPRC meetings, and many accompany commissioners during their visits to Members of Congress.
+Allies are always welcome at MIPRC meetings.
+In 2010, MIPRC instituted a MIPRC Partners program so that companies and organizations that are committed to the commission's regional, bipartisan and multi-branch approach to passenger rail development and advocacy can strategically invest in the future of our region's passenger rail system.
+MIPRC Partners receive most of the important communications on regional and national passenger rail developments that MIPRC commissioners receive.
+They are also given complementary registration to MIPRC meetings and special events.
+Partners often accompany commissioners during their visits to Members of Congress.

 Interested legislators and agency officials in our member states can contact MIPRC's director, Laura Kliewer, and she will let you know what avenues are available in your state and through the commission, including receiving e-mail alerts from MIPRC.

-If you are a state legislator who lives in an eligible state that hasn’t yet joined the Midwest Interstate Passenger Rail Compact (South Dakota), contact MIPRC director Laura Kliewer for more information on joining the compact.
+If you are a state legislator who lives in an eligible state that isn't currently a member of the Midwest Interstate Passenger Rail Compact, contact MIPRC director Laura Kliewer for more information on joining the compact.

 If you aren’t a legislator, talk with your state legislators about the importance of passenger rail development to the region.
 You can also join our "MIPRC Allies" e-mail list.